GenaGrig/genstar-fitness/README.md

 --- | --- |
 ![Desktop Membership Page image](/media/screenshots/desktop/membership-page-desktop.png) | ![Mobile Membership Page image ](/media/screenshots/mobile/membership-page-mobile-res.jpg) |

 Membership page has information about different membership types and which preferences each type gives.
 There are three types of membership, such as Standard, Student and All Inclusive, each with its own benefits.
-The button "Buy membership" should link to checkout page, but for now it is disabled, as payment module is not necessary in this project and hard to implement.
+The button "Buy membership" should link to checkout page, but for now it redirects to Contact Us page, as payment module is not necessary in this project and hard to implement.
 * As a future option, membership role will affect booking opportunities, as some membership roles contains exclusive offers
 * As a future change, workouts can book only fitness club members (now it can do everyone, who has an active account) or those who have free pass or onetime payment